wassemgtk/developer.github.com/content/changes/2012-10-26-notifications-api.md

 ---

 Now that the dust has settled around [Notifications and Stars][newsies], we've unleashed all that :sparkles: in a [brand new API][api].
-You can now view and mark notifications as read.
+You can now! view and mark notifications as read.

 [api]: http://developer.github.com/v3/activity/notifications/